Folium Systems

 The market is moving from model access to governed orchestration.

 The next phase of AI is not one universal interface.
-It is multi-model, workflow-specific, source-grounded, private when needed, agent-assisted, measured, and operated through human-readable control systems.
+It is multi-model, process-specific, source-grounded, private when needed, agent-assisted, measured, and operated through human-readable control systems.

 ShiftWhat changesFolium response

-Models become abundantStrong AI services become available across many vendors and runtimes.Folium focuses on implementation, fit, evaluation, and business workflow assembly.
+Models become abundantStrong AI services become available across many vendors and runtimes.Folium focuses on implementation, fit, evaluation, and business process assembly.

-Knowledge becomes strategicInternal procedures, product data, customer context, and staff expertise become AI fuel.Folium builds RAG, source boundaries, retrieval evaluation, and knowledge operating patterns.
+Knowledge becomes strategicInternal procedures, product data, customer context, and staff expertise become AI fuel.Folium builds source boundaries, controlled retrieval, evaluation, and knowledge operating patterns.

-Agents become operationalAI systems begin routing tasks, using tools, escalating, and assisting staff.Folium designs permissions, blocked actions, human gates, audit trails, and safe task lanes.
+Agents become operationalAI systems begin routing tasks, using tools, escalating, and assisting staff.Folium designs permissions, blocked actions, human review, audit trails, and safe task lanes.

-Private and hybrid AI mattersSome workflows need local, private, portable, or cost-controlled runtime choices.Folium maps cloud, local, private, and hybrid placement to business needs.
+Private and hybrid AI mattersSome processes need local, private, portable, or cost-controlled runtime choices.Folium maps cloud, local, private, and hybrid placement to business needs.

-Governance moves earlierAI risk cannot wait until after a proof has become dependency.Folium uses proof-before-production gates, launch blockers, and known-limits records.
+Governance moves earlierAI risk cannot wait until after a working example has become dependency.Folium uses review-before-production discipline, launch blockers, and known-limits records.

 05